Un-a/events-map/README.md

 ## Why I Built It

-I built this project to make it easier for families in Belgrade to discover weekend events in one place.
+I built this project to make it easier for families in Belgrade and nearby areas to discover weekend events in one place.

 The application automates the process of collecting event information from Telegram, identifying venues, and displaying them on a map with direct links to the original event posts and locations.